-- 49. The creation of multiple bars has other downsides.
-Thus, it will be more difficult to ensure uniform practice in the execution of their mandates, for example in the delivery of legal aid and disciplinary proceedings against individual attorneys.
-Political cleavages between alternative BAs (see above) may lead to polarisation of practice. - 50.
-The 2020 amendments do not specify what happens to the property of an existing BA if a part of its members form a new BA.
-It is understood that currently existing BAs own real estate and other property, acquired over the years with the attorney's fees.
-The 2020 amendments do not specify how property issues are to be decided when a new BAs is formed, or when attorneys pass from one BA to another. - 51.
-Finally, the BAs in the new system may become very unstable.
-Under the new Article 77 of the 1969 Law, if the number of members in a newly created BA goes below 2000, it should be liquidated.
-Attorneys are free to go and join other BAs, if they so wish.
-A BA which has slightly over 2000 members will be in a very fragile position, and if political winds change and a group of the attorneys decides to leave, the very existence of this BA may be put at risk. - 52.
-These risks were unknown in the previous system, where each attorney belonged to one association in the place of his or her practice and where they were not given the right to come and go. - d.
-Will the new system provide better services to attorneys? - 53.
-The proponents of the reform argued that smaller BAs would provide better administrative services to their members and thus improve the quality of the legal assistance in general.
-In particular, smaller BAs would ensure better training to the young lawyers during the mandatory apprenticeship period. - 54.
-These assumptions may be correct, but, as stressed above, the rapporteurs have not been presented with evidence, and no attempt to test these assumptions had been made in the process of preparation of the law.
+- d.
+Will the new system provide better services to attorneys? - 54.
+The proponents of the 2020 amendments argued that smaller BAs would provide better administrative services to their members and thus improve the quality of legal assistance in general.
+In particular, smaller BAs would ensure better training of young lawyers during the mandatory apprenticeship period. - 55.
+These assumptions may be correct, but, as stressed above, the rapporteurs have not been presented with evidence supporting these assumptions, and no attempt to test these assumptions had been made in the process of preparation of the law.
 In addition, if there was such a direct correlation between the quality of apprenticeship and the size of the BA as the authorities claim, one might assume that the best trained lawyers would work in the smallest BAs, and not in the big cities.
 It is equally unclear why other administrative services should improve if the size of the BAs is reduced to 2000 members. - e.
-Unequal treatment of attorneys in large cities and smaller towns - 55.
-It is important that the "democratisation" of provincial BAs introduced by the 2020 reform will affect only a part of Turkish attorneys.
-The system of multiple bars will only exist in three big cities, where the number of attorneys exceeds 5000.
-It is unclear why attorneys in three major cities will be entitled to join a bar association of their choice, whereas attorneys in 77 other provinces will still be compelled to belong to the one and single BA.
-If the concern of the drafters of the amendment was to promote democratic principles, these principles should be extended to all the Turkish territory.
+Unequal treatment of attorneys in large cities and smaller towns - 56.
+It is important that the "democratisation" of provincial BAs introduced by the 2020 amendments will affect only a part of Turkish attorneys.
+The system of multiple bars is likely to exist only in the three big cities, since it is there where the number of attorneys exceeds 5000.
+It is unclear why attorneys in three major cities will be entitled to join a bar association of their choice, whereas attorneys in 77 other provinces will still be compelled to belong to the one and only BA.
+If the concern of the drafters of the amendment was to promote democratic principles, these principles should be extended to the entire Turkish territory.